 Distance from Mumbai: 148 km

 The vibrant city of Pune needs no introduction.
-Known as the ‘Oxford of the East', Pune is city of knowledge.
+Known as the ‘Oxford of the East', Pune is the city of knowledge.
 A major political centre in the history of the Maratha Empire, the city has many historical structures including palaces, archaic forts, ancient temples, etc. The city is also famous for its cultural heritage and the festivals like Ganeshotsav is a must-see here.
 Don't forget to try the delicious local cuisine while in Pune.

 Distance from Mumbai: 155 km